 Together you will uncover on a regular basis what can be done and what cannot, what resources are necessary, what problems may occur, what expectations are reasonable, what goals and deadlines are sufficiently ambitious, and what counts as success versus failure.

 Every step of the way, stay on the lookout: Are there problems hiding around the corner or just below the surface?
 Small problems that can be solved now so they don’t turn into bigger problems soon?
 Resources we need to obtain or else figure out what to do instead?
 Key people in interdependent roles we need to be engaging?

 What’s changing?
 What’s about to change?
 What might change soon?
-Don’t be embarrassed that things change.
-It wasn’t your idea!
 Uncertainty is the new certainty, right?
-When priorities change, expectations change.
+When priorities change, expectations must change.

 We have a host of free resources you can use to learn more about undermanagement and the fundamentals of becoming a better manager: